Skip to Main Content

 So does this mean you have to do your resistance band exercises while standing on one leg?
 Of course not.
 Increased recruitment of ancillary muscles is inherent in resistance band training.

-How to Gain Muscle Quickly through Variable Resistance
+How to Gain Muscle Quickly Through Variable Resistance

 If you’ve been struggling to see real results with the same old cliche bodybuilding routine, you’re not alone.